nodejs/node/doc/api/vm.md

 - returns a `Promise` that eventually gets rejected
 - returns a `Promise` fulfilled with an invalid `Module` (or not a `Module` object at all)

+The linker function roughly corresponds to the implementation-defined [HostResolveImportedModule][] abstract operation in the ECMAScript specification, with a few key differences:

+- The linker function is allowed to be asynchronous while [HostResolveImportedModule][] is synchronous.
+- The linker function is executed during linking, a Node.js-specific stage before instantiation, while [HostResolveImportedModule][] is called during instantiation.
+- The linker function is expected to return a module that has begun linking, while there are no such requirements for [HostResolveImportedModule][].

+The actual [HostResolveImportedModule][] implementation used during module instantiation is one that returns the modules linked during linking.
+But since at that point all modules would have been fully linked already, the [HostResolveImportedModule][] implementation can be fully synchronous per specification.

 ## Class: vm.Script
 <!-- YAML